bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 ### Discrete Segmentations

-Discrete segmentations of brain tissue represent each tissue class with a unique integer label in a 3D volume.
-See [Anatomical Labels](#anatomical-labels) for interpretation how integer values map to tissue classes.
+Discrete segmentations of brain tissue represent multiple anatomical structures (such as tissue class or Brodmann area) with a unique integer label in a 3D volume.
+See [Anatomical Labels](#anatomical-labels) for interpretation how integer values map to anatomical structures.

 Template: